itsee-birmingham/standalone_collation_editor/README.md

 ```

-The XML declaration returned by the Exporter class now uses double rather than single quotes (this will only break things if you ever have to remove it, in which case the match string will need to account for this change.)
+The XML declaration returned by the Exporter class now uses double rather than single quotes.
+This will only break things if you ever have to remove it using a string match which is sometimes necessary for python XML processors.
+If this is the case then the match string will need to account for this change.

-The 'make_reading' function of Exporter now takes an option argument 'subtype'.
+The ```make_reading()``` function of Exporter now takes an option argument 'subtype'.
 Any classes which inherit from Exporter and implement this function should add this optional argument.
-It is used in the core Exporter to add the subreading classification/s in the 'cause' attribute of the rdg element for any readings with the type=subreading.
+It is used in the core Exporter to add the subreading classification/s in the 'cause' attribute of the rdg element for any readings with the reading is a subreading.
 XML exports will all change compared to those exported from 1.x but only in the addition of this attribute which should not cause any problems.